qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

 ## Playing along at home

 If you want to test out your understanding of `Dynamic`s, there are `Dynamic`-themed exercises [here](../exercises/dynamics/).
-The exercises build up incrementally as the series progresses, so it would probably best to do the exercises from the start of the series.
+These exercises build up incrementally as the series progresses, so it would probably best to start the exercises beginning at the start of the series.

 ## Next up